hopebrooke/deepore-revised/README.md

 ### Models
 There are 7 models provided:
-1. Original DeePore3 (DP3) on 3 slice data on all properties
+1. Original DeePore3 (DP3) on 3 slice data on all properties.
-2. DeePoreRevised1 (DPR1) on 3 slice data on all properties
+2. DeePoreRevised1 (DPR1) on 3 slice data on all properties.
-3. DeePoreRevised2 (DPR2) on 3 slice data on all properties
+3. DeePoreRevised2 (DPR2) on 3 slice data on all properties.
-4. DeePoreRevised1 (DPR1) 6 slice data on all properties
+4. DeePoreRevised1 (DPR1) 6 slice data on all properties.
-5. DeePoreRevised2 (DPR2) 6 slice data on all properties
+5. DeePoreRevised2 (DPR2) 6 slice data on all properties.
-6. DeePoreRevised2 (DPR2) 6 slice data on Group 1 properties
+6. DeePoreRevised2 (DPR2) 6 slice data on Group 1 properties.
-7. DeePoreRevised2 (DPR2) 6 slice data on Group 2 properties
+7. DeePoreRevised2 (DPR2) 6 slice data on Group 2 properties.

 Models and related files follow the format of Model**x**_S**y**_P**z**.h5, or Tested_Data_Modelx_Sy_Pz.mat, where...
 - **x** is the model number: 3 is DP3; 11 is DPR1; 12 is DPR2.
 Intermediate numbers are not used as there is still code available to for DP models 1-9, these are not present in the repository but can be trained.